mrismanaziz/Reforestation/README.md

-## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.
+## What did one snowman say to the other snow man?
+Do you smell carrot?